Compare Providers

 If you need legally defensible certification

 Choose AVILOO (Battery Health Check).
 TUV certification is the highest standard of independent validation available.
+AVILOO's certificate delivers an interpreted conclusion backed by TUV-validated analysis — your legal defence rests on a certified interpretation, not your team's reading of raw diagnostic data.
 In a dispute scenario, this is the certificate you want in your file.

 If you want the lowest barrier to entry